Japanese battleship Kongō: Siemens-Vickers Scandal

-In January 1914, a telegram leaked from Siemens' Tokyo office to Reuters along with further reporting by the New York Times and Asahi Shimbun led to an investigation by Japanese authorities which revealed a pattern of bribery and kickbacks by German and English armaments corporations.
-Siemens had been paying senior Japanese officials a secret 15% kickback, until Vickers had outbid them by offering 25%.
-Vickers had paid 210,000 yen to Admiral Fuji of the Imperial Japanese Navy procurement in 1911 and 1912, and 40,000 yen to Vice Admiral Kazu, related to obtaining the contract for building Kongō.
+In January 1914, a telegram leaked from German industrial conglomerate Siemens' Tokyo office to Reuters along with further reporting by The New York Times and The Asahi Shimbun led to an investigation by Japanese authorities which revealed a pattern of bribery and kickbacks by German and English armaments corporations.
+Siemens had been paying senior Japanese officials a secret 15% kickback, until British company Vickers had outbid them by offering 25%.
+Vickers had paid 210,000 yen to Admiral Fuji of the Imperial Japanese Navy procurement in 1911 and 1912, and 40,000 yen to Vice Admiral Matsumoto Kazu, related to obtaining the contract for building Kongō.
 Kazu was court-martialed in May 1914, fined 400,000 yen and sentenced to 3 years in prison.
-As a result of the Siemens-Vickers Scandal revolving around the contracts of building Kongō, the government of Prime Minister Yamamoto resigned March 23, 1914.
-Senior executives of the Mitsui corporation, Japanese partners of Vickers, also resigned.
+As a result of the Siemens-Vickers Scandal revolving around the contracts for building Kongō, the government of Prime Minister Yamamoto Gonnohyōe resigned March 23, 1914.
+Senior executives of Mitsui corporation, Japanese partners of Vickers, also resigned.